itconference/the-best-developer-conferences/README.md

-# Developer conferences of 2020 and 2021 with ratings
+# 10 best developer conferences of 2020

 **Finding a good developer conference takes forever, because there are too many of them.**

 To simplify your life, I compiled a list of developer conferences that I personally attended.
 Because some them were really good and others total crap, I put each conference a rating from `A+` (the best) to `F-` (the worst).
 Enjoy!

 The list has been updated in `2020`.

 | Rating | Topic | Name        | Location        | Date            | Price      | Link |